stanford-rc/globus.stanford.edu/server/ufw.md

 ---
 layout:      left-sidebar
-title:       Globus Connect Server ufw Configuration
+title:       Globus Connect Server version 4 ufw Configuration
 title_line:  true
-description: Instructions on how to configure ufw to work with Globus Connect Server.
+description: Instructions on how to configure ufw to work with Globus Connect Server version 4.
 ---

 If you are running a Linux distribution that includes ufw, you can use a few simple commands to configure the firewall.

+{% include info-box.html
+   icon="ghost"
+   header="Globus Connect Server version 4 ends in December 2023"
+   content="Globus Connect Server version 4 has been deprecated, and will stop working at the end of 2023.
+This page is no longer being updated.
+For more information, see the news post on the home page."
+%}

 Each of the commands below assumes you are running them as root.
 If you are running these commands as a non-root user, prefix each command with `sudo`.